 Do we know what causes childhood leukemia?

-The exact cause of most cases of childhood leukemia is not known.
+The exact cause of most childhood leukemias is not known.
 Most children with leukemia do not have any known risk factors.

-Still, scientists have made great progress in understanding how certain changes in the DNA inside normal bone marrow cells can cause them to become leukemia cells.
-Normal human cells grow and function based mainly on the information contained in each cell’s DNA.
-DNA is the chemical that makes up our genes – the instructions for how our cells function.
+Still, scientists have learned how certain changes in the DNA inside normal bone marrow cells can cause them to become leukemia cells.
+Normal human cells grow and function based mainly on the information in each cell’s DNA.
+The DNA inside our cells makes up our genes, which are the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
-But our genes affect more than the way we look.
+But our genes affect more than how we look.

-Some genes have instructions for controlling when our cells grow, divide into new cells, and die.
-Certain genes that help cells grow and divide are called oncogenes.
+Some genes control when our cells grow, divide into new cells, and die at the right time.
+Certain genes that help cells grow, divide, or stay alive are called oncogenes.
 Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.

-Certain inherited diseases can increase the risk of developing leukemia, but most cases of childhood leukemia do not seem to be caused by inherited mutations.
+Certain inherited diseases can increase the risk of developing leukemia, but most childhood leukemias do not seem to be caused by inherited mutations.
 Usually, DNA mutations related to leukemia develop after conception rather than having been inherited.
-Some of these acquired mutations may occur early, even before birth.
-In rare cases, acquired mutations may result from exposure to radiation or cancer-causing chemicals, but most often they occur for no apparent reason.
+Some of these acquired mutations might occur early, even before birth.
+In rare cases, acquired mutations can result from exposure to radiation or cancer-causing chemicals, but most often they occur for no apparent reason.

 A few studies have suggested that some childhood leukemias may be caused by a combination of genetic and environmental factors.
 For example, certain genes normally control how our bodies break down and get rid of harmful chemicals.
 Some people have different versions of these genes that make them less effective.
 Children who inherit these genes may not be as able to break down harmful chemicals if they are exposed to them.
 The combination of genetics and exposure might increase their risk for leukemia.